shashisadasivan/SSD365VSAddIn/README.md

 ## Create Maintain and Inquire Privilege from Menu item

 ## Create Display menu item from a Form
-Open the form, right click the Form name (left of designer) and select the addin "Create display menu item (SS D365)"
+Open the form, right click the Form name (left of designer) and select the AddIn "Create display menu item (SS D365)"

+## Create Form from a Table
+open the table, Right click the Table name in the designer and select the AddIn "Create Form (SS D365)"